Cloud 101: Exploring Cloud-Native Architecture

 Netflix was an early adopter of a microservices architecture.
 There are several hundreds of microservices that comprise Netflix’s streaming service.
 One microservice may be responsible for showing you recommendations, while another will keep track of your watch history.
 A microservice will be responsible for viewer profiles, while another will be for parental controls.
 While distinct, each of these experiences is part of delivering a larger, comprehensive experience.

 These microservices are all deployed in containers.
 If one service happens to go down or is being updated, it doesn’t interrupt the entire experience because the container with the corresponding microservice can be isolated and dealt with independently.
-In fact, you may not even realize something even happened, whether good or bad, in the middle of your binge-watching session.
+In fact, you may not even realize something has happened, whether good or bad, in the middle of your binge-watching session.
 That’s one of the advantages of microservices — the ability to update one part without having to update everything, as well as the lower risk of a wider impact if an issue arises with one microservice.

 The expectation of a Netflix subscriber is that over time, the product and experience get better and better.
 Microservices enable fast innovation, and CI/CD delivers on that promise.
 If Netflix wants to add new services or capabilities, those would be built as microservices, deployed in containers, and tested and pushed live when ready — all with little to no impact on the overall service.

 Let’s suppose that Netflix was not built on microservices and not containerized, but that it was developed as one big application.
 This traditional or legacy software framework is referred to as a monolithic architecture: all of the different parts acting as a single unit.
 When one part of the product needs to be updated, the whole product needs to be updated.
 If one part of the product fails, the whole product fails.
 This is referred to as a single point of failure, whereas in a microservices architecture, there is no one point of failure, significantly reducing the risk of the entire application stopping to work.